KLFitter/KLFitter/doc/WhatIsKLF.md

 - Option `LikelihoodBase::kWorkingPoint`: With this option, b-tagging information is not used to veto events, but to multiply the event probability with a b-tagging probability.
-It is calculated from the product of the b-tagging probabilitites of the individual jets by assigning:
+It is calculated from the product of the b-tagging probabilities of the individual jets by assigning:
   - the b-tagging efficiency (one minus the b-tagging efficiency) for each b-tagged (non-b-tagged) jet that is in the position of a b-quark from the top-quark decay;